 What We Can do

-Wetlands are found at the transition between land and aquatic environments.
+Wetlands are often found at the transition between land and aquatic environments.
 They filter runoff, serve as a buffer for tides and storm surges, and reduce shoreline erosion.
-Saltwater wetlands are protected by the Clean Water Act and acreage of this wetland type is maintaining, as of 2010.
-Many freshwater wetlands remain largely unprotected from development, and are disappearing at a greater rate than they are being preserved or restored.
-The ability to track losses and gains in the acreage of our region’s wetlands is vital to their protection and the protection of the ecosystem services they provide.
+Saltwater wetlands are protected by the Clean Water Act and acreage of this wetland type has increased slightly as of 2016.
+Many freshwater wetlands remain largely unprotected from development and are disappearing at a greater rate than they are being preserved or restored.
+The ability to track losses and gains in the acreage of our region’s wetlands is vital to their protection and preservation of the ecosystem services they provide.
 In 2020, NOAA released the 2016 C-CAP dataset as well as enhanced previously released 1996, 2001, 2006 and 2011 datasets.
 For the 2020 grades, change from freshwater and estuarine wetland classes to developed land cover (residential, commercial, and industrial development) between 1996 and 2016 was used to calculate percent of wetland loss.
 Percentage of wetlands lost to development and percentage of developed land in the subwatershed were averaged to come up with a composite wetland loss grade for each subwatershed.

 Overall Saltwater Wetlands